All Products

 Important

 migrate-controller 1.7.7 and later versions support cross-region restoration of Alibaba Cloud disks.
-If you want to use this feature, update onectl to 1.1.0 and run the onectl ram-user revoke --addon migrate-controller command to grant the RAM user the ECS Snapshot permissions.
+Update onectl to version 1.1.0 and run the onectl ram-user revoke --addon migrate-controller command to grant additional permissions to the original RAM user.

 Use onectl to install migrate-controller and grant permissions (recommended)